 A: Each year we select TAs from various departments.

-Q: When will I know if I’ve been selected as a TA for the quarter(s) for which I’m applying?
+Q: When will I know if I have been selected as a TA for the quarter(s) for which I’m applying?

 Q: How will I know if I have been selected for a TAship in Black Studies?